Anna Bergendahl

 Anna Henrietta Bergendahl (born 11 December 1991) is a Swedish singer and songwriter.
 She took part in Swedish TV4 music program Super Troupers in 2004, and in Idol 2008 where she reached the Final 5 before being eliminated.

 In 2009, Bergendahl signed for Lionheart Records.
 Her debut album was released on 14 April 2010.
-Bergendahl won Melodifestivalen 2010 with the song "This Is My Life" and represented Sweden in the Eurovision Song Contest 2010 in Norway, although she failed to qualify for the final.
-The song hit No. 1 on the Swedish Singles Chart on 5 March 2010.
+Bergendahl won Melodifestivalen 2010 with the song "This Is My Life" and represented Sweden in the Eurovision Song Contest 2010, but failed to qualify for the final.
+The song topped the Swedish Singles Chart on 5 March 2010.

 Biography

 Early life

 Bergendahl was born in Hägersten, Stockholm, and raised in Nyköping and Katrineholm.
 She is of partial Irish descent, as her grandmother was born and lives in Ireland.
 Her first performance in front of an audience was in a cathedral in York when she was only eight years old.

 Idol 2008

 Bergendahl successfully applied for the TV4 talent show Idol 2008 with her rendition of Bonnie Raitt's "Have a Heart", which received praise from the jury consisting of Laila Bagge, Anders Bagge and Andreas Carlsson.
 She later sang songs like ABBA's "Mamma Mia", Py Bäckman's "Stad i ljus", "Save Up All Your Tears", "Bleeding Love" by Leona Lewis, "The Best" and "Over the Rainbow".

 Bergendahl finished fifth in the Idol season which was later won by Kevin Borg.

 In 2009, Bergendahl was approached by Kristian Lagerström and Bobby Ljunggren and asked if she wanted to record a song for Melodifestivalen 2010.